98teg/NativeDialogs/README.md

 # Native Dialogs

+> **Warning**
+> The main branch of this repository now supports Godot 4.x.
+If you are looking for the Godot 3.x version, please check [this branch](https://github.com/98teg/NativeDialogs/tree/godot-3.x).

 Native Dialogs is a plugin for Godot that allows you to interact with OS-specific dialogs, such as notifications, messages and file dialogs.
 It adds four new nodes that wrap the functionality of the C++ Library [portable-file-dialogs](https://github.com/samhocevar/portable-file-dialogs).

 [`NativeAcceptDialog`](./doc/native_accept_dialog.md) is useful for small notifications to the user about an event. [`NativeConfirmationDialog`](#class-nativeconfirmationdialog) allows you to prompt the user about confirmation of actions. [`NativeNotification`](#class-nativenotification) would show the user a brief message and then fade away.
 And [`NativeFileDialog`](#class-nativefiledialog) is used to choose files and directories in the filesystem.